HeikoBlomenkamp/100-days-of-code/r2-log.md

 Repetition of Anki flashcards, studied Swift 4.
 Watched Ruby tutorial: Hashes, https://youtu.be/BtHKhsDUPwQ; uploaded .rb file to this repo.

 ### R2D50
+Repetition of Anki flashcards, studied Swift 4.
+Created a MySQL Practice Page; added the practice page to the sololearn folder of this repo.

+### R2D51